 Just what we need, another polarizing topic in public life.

-And I’d bet a lot of people who see things like what I saw don’t speak up because they don’t want to be caught in the crossfire.
+And I’d bet a lot of people who see things like that don’t speak up.
+Who needs the hassle?

 We’ve got this problem